JaiprakashSahu/BeyondchatsFIX/beyondchats-backend/README.md

 }
 ```

-## 🤖 Phase 2: Article Enhancement Pipeline
+## Phase 2: Article Enhancement Pipeline

-Phase 2 enhances the scraped articles by researching top-ranking content and using AI to rewrite them.
+Phase 2 enhances Original Articles by researching top-ranking content and using AI to rewrite them.

+**Important:** Phase 2 does NOT overwrite originals.
+It creates new Updated Articles with `isUpdated = true`.

 ### Running Phase 2

-1. **Ensure Phase 1 is complete** (server has run and scraped articles exist in MongoDB)
+1. **Ensure Phase 1 is complete** (Original Articles exist in MongoDB)

 2. **Configure API keys** in your `.env` file:
    ```env